Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Introduction

 \section{Introduction}

-X-ray properties of local normal galaxies have been extensively studied in the past where normal describes galaxies without a luminous active galactic nucleus (AGN).
-One of the most challenging tasks has been the identification of physical processes producing observed X-ray emission from those galaxies.
-It is a well established fact that most of their X-ray power-output originates from diffuse hot gas in the inter-stellar medium (ISM) and accretion powered point-sources called X-ray binaries (XRB) \citep[see reviews][]{Fabbiano1989,Fabbiano+2006,Fabbiano2019} excluding the emission from actively accreting super massive black holes (SMBH).
+X-ray properties of local normal galaxies have been extensively studied in the past, where ``normal'' describes galaxies without a luminous active galactic nucleus (AGN).
+One of the most challenging tasks has been the identification of the physical processes that produce the observed X-ray emission from those galaxies.
+It is a well-established fact that most of their X-ray power-output originates from diffuse hot gas in the interstellar medium (ISM) and accretion-powered point sources called X-ray binaries \citep[XRBs; see the reviews][]{Fabbiano1989,Fabbiano+2006,Fabbiano2019}, excluding the emission from actively accreting super-massive black holes (SMBHs).

-Numerous studies of the hot diffuse ISM in star-forming normal galaxies revealed a tight linear relation between total X-ray luminosity $L_X$ and star-formation rate (SFR) \citep{Strickland+2000,Ranalli+2003,Tyler+2004,Mineo+2012b,Li+Wang2013b,Kouroumpatzakis+2020} due to feedback from young stellar objects and energy injection from super novae (SN) which heat up the ISM.
-Recent studies suggest that the ISM emission normalization in X-rays declines with increasing total gas-phase metallicities possibly due to the effect of metal absorption and changes in stellar feedback within the ISM \citep{Garofali+2020,Lehmer+2022}.
+Numerous studies of the hot diffuse ISM in star-forming normal galaxies have revealed a tight linear relation between the total X-ray luminosity, $L_X$, and the star-formation rate \citep[SFR;][]{Strickland+2000,Ranalli+2003,Tyler+2004,Mineo+2012b,Li+Wang2013b,Kouroumpatzakis+2020} due to feedback from young stellar objects and energy injection from supernovae (SNe), which heat up the ISM.
+Recent studies suggest that the ISM emission normalization in X-rays declines with increasing total gas-phase metallicities, possibly due to the effect of metal absorption and changes in stellar feedback within the ISM \citep{Garofali+2020,Lehmer+2022}.

 The ISM of normal elliptical galaxies (EGs) depends on their dynamical state \citep{Kim+Fabbiano2015,Babyk+2018} and strongly correlates with the ISM temperature \citep{Boroson+2011,Kim+Fabbiano2015} and dynamical mass \citep{Kim+Fabbiano2013,Forbes+2017,Babyk+2018}.
-The ISM of core EGs, where core denotes slow rotating systems with cored central surface brightness and overall old stellar population, appear to follow gas X-ray luminosity scaling relations consistent with virialized systems similar to brightest cluster galaxies (BCG) and groups.
-Other types of gas poor EGs behave similar to disk galaxies in these relations: they do not show significant correlations between hot gas temperature and X-ray luminosity of hot gas suggesting secondary effects like rotation, flattening and SN feedback dissipating the ISM \citep[see e.g.][]{Fabbiano2019}.
+The ISM of core EGs, where ``core'' denotes slow rotating systems with cored central surface brightness and an overall old stellar population, appears to follow gas X-ray luminosity scaling relations consistent with virialized systems, similar to brightest cluster galaxies (BCGs) and groups.
+Other types of gas-poor EGs behave similarly to disk galaxies in these relations: they do not show significant correlations between hot gas temperature and the X-ray luminosity of hot gas, suggesting secondary effects such as rotation, flattening, and SN feedback dissipating the ISM \citep[see, e.g.,][]{Fabbiano2019}.